brianwcook/label-mod/README.md

-# Remove OCI Labels
+# label-mod

-This project provides tools to remove and update labels on container images using the registry API directly, without pulling large image blobs.
+A Go-based tool to remove and update labels on container images using the registry API directly, without pulling large image blobs.
 This is particularly useful when dealing with very large images (>50GB) or when container runtime tools like `buildah` and `skopeo` are not available due to uid/gid issues.

 ## Features

 - **No image blob downloads**: Works directly with the registry API
 - **Label removal**: Remove specific labels from container images
 - **Label updates**: Update existing labels or add new ones
-- **Multiple formats**: Available as both Go program and shell script
+- **Digest reference support**: Works with both tag and digest references
+- **Multiple tagging**: Support for tagging with multiple tags
+- **JSON output**: Structured output for programmatic use
 - **Authentication support**: Works with Quay and other registries

 ## Prerequisites

-### For Go version:
 - Go 1.21 or later
-- `jq` (for JSON processing)
+- podman (for local testing)

-### For Shell script version:
-- `curl`
-- `jq`
-- `bash`

 ## Installation

-### Go Version

 1. Clone or download the files
 2. Install dependencies: